 #2 Travel to Location: Do guests know where to turn into your church location?
 Don't underestimate how important it is to put temporary or permanent signage alerting the first time guest where to turn well in advance of the entrance itself.

 #3 Parking Lot: Do guests know where to park?
 Do you have dedicated space just for your guests?

 #6 Welcome Center: Do guests know where to go for more information?
 Do you have a clearly designated "Welcome Center"?
-How well motivated and trained are people working at the designated place to get more info?
+How well motivated and trained are people working at the designated place where guests can get more info?

-#7 Worship: Do guests know which door to enter?
+#7 Worship Service: Do guests know which door to enter?
 Is the main entrance obvious?

-If you are interested in taking your team through assessment and solution development around these seven checkpoints, we have a great FREE download to use called The 7 Checkpoints of an Engaging Guest Experience.
+If you are interested in taking your team through assessment and solution development around these seven checkpoints, we have a great FREE download to use called The Seven Clarity Checkpoints.